ori-sky/polar-space/designs/ships.md

 ### Shields
 The *Kinetic Impact Shielding System* (KISS or Shields, usually the latter) really hasn't changed much since its inception.
 A projected energy field around a ship deflects incoming projectiles and explosives with relative ease.
 What is new is the increasing prevalence of energy weaponry being fitted to ships.
-It may shrug of shards of titanium being flung at it and explosive shock waves, a hard blast with a directed energy weapon rapidly overloads the shield
+It may shrug of shards of titanium being flung at it and explosive shock waves, a hard blast with a directed energy weapon rapidly overloads the shield systems internal reactor.
+Shields recharge on their own over time.
+Shields can be reinforced or rapidly recharged with power from a ships capacitor, however this uses a lot of power very quickly.

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlsxNjQxODE4OTk0LC0xMDM0MDI1
+BnZm1cbiIsImhpc3RvcnkiOlstNjM4MTcyNzIyLC0xMDM0MDI1
 OTE3XX0=
 -->